hashicorp/terraform-provider-vault/website/docs/r/approle_auth_backend_role.html.md

   `default-service` and `default-batch` which specify the type to return unless the client requests a different type at generation time.

-### Deprecated Arguments

-* `bound_cidr_list` - (Optional; Deprecated, use `secret_id_bound_cidrs` instead) If set,
-  specifies blocks of IP addresses which can perform the login operation.

-These arguments are deprecated since Vault 1.2 in favour of the common token arguments documented above.

-* `policies` - (Optional; Deprecated, use `token_policies` instead if you are running Vault >= 1.2) An array of strings specifying the policies to be set on tokens issued using this role.

-* `period` - (Optional; Deprecated, use `token_period` instead if you are running Vault >= 1.2) If set, indicates that the token generated using this role should never expire.
-The token should be renewed within the duration specified by this value.
-At each renewal, the token's TTL will be set to the value of this field.
-Specified in seconds.

 ## Attributes Reference

 No additional attributes are exported by this resource.